akshay-nm/Automated-Toll-Payments/README.md

 ATP is an application based on object detection, OCR, Payment gateway and link-generation

-          Input  = Image from a Camera showing vehicle and its license plate Output = License Plate recognition, performing optical character recognition (OCR) on License plate, cross check the license plate number with the database of license plate, Generate a payment link and notify the user.
+          Input  = Image from a Camera showing vehicle and its license plate Output = License Plate detection, performing optical character recognition (OCR) on License plate, cross check the license plate number with the database of license plate, generate a payment link and notify the user.

 # Tasks

+          - Importing raw video from the camera as soon as a vehicle has appeared in it.
+          - Running it through openCV to detect the license plate.
+          - Extracting the license plate frame.
+          - Detecting the license plate and running it through tesseract to obtain the license plate number.
+          - Cross referencing the license plate number with the provided database.
+          - Generating a payment link & notifying user, if the current license plate number is found in the database.

+# Nodes

+          # Camera
+                    providing